Cloud-Innovation-Partners/cloudtdms/docs/data_masking.md

    allow for testing, training, application development, or support personnel to work with the data set without sharing sensitive data.

-   In order to use anonymization technique on personal identifiable information (PII), You can choose a compatible realistic data provider from the list of providers in the `cloudtdms`.
-Once you have found a compatible provider, you can use that to generate substitute value for your real data. for example, In case of bank data example mentioned above.
+   In order to use anonymization technique on Personal Identifiable Information (PII), you can choose a compatible realistic data provider from the list of providers in the `cloudtdms`.
+Once you have found a compatible provider, you can use that to generate substitute value for your real data.
+For example, in case of bank data example mentioned above.
 The PII are `Surname`, `Gender`, `Country`.
-In order to anonymize PII's in the data file we use **`substitute`** attribute in our script, The substitute attribute takes a dictionary as value, where `key` represents the column in the data file and `value` represents a cloudtdms provider to be used as substitute value.
+In order to anonymize PII's in the data file we use **`substitute`** attribute in our script.
+The substitute attribute takes a dictionary as value, where `key` represents the column in the data file and `value` represents a `cloudtdms` provider to be used as substitute value.

-   In the below code snippet we took `last_name` provider from the `personal` category of the cloudtdms to be used as a substitution value for the `Surname` data.
-The `last_name` provider is going to generate synthetic data for the column `Surname`
+   In the below code snippet we took `last_name` provider from the `personal` category of the `cloudtdms` to be used as a substitution value for the `Surname` data.
+The `last_name` provider is going to generate synthetic data for the column `Surname`.
    Similarly, we have used `gender` provider from the `personal` category to replace `Gender` and `country` provider from `location` category to replace `Geography` values in the real data.
    ```